Perennials are vibrant plants in various colors, textures, and shapes

 Perennials are low-maintenance plants

 if grown in a location that receives plenty of sunlight and is correctly cared for.
 These plants can quickly move to different garden areas and still grow well.
-Several types of perennials are red cardinal flowers, yellow Day Lillies, and orange coneflower.
+Several types of perennials are red cardinal flowers, yellow Day Lilies, and orange coneflower.
 The vibrant colors attract birds, bees, and hummingbirds, which feed off the nectar.

-Red cardinal flowers are so vivid that they brighten a garden even in the shade and look beautiful alongside yellow Day Lillies.
+Red cardinal flowers are so vivid that they brighten a garden even in the shade and look beautiful alongside yellow Day Lilies.
 These flowers grow best in moist soil and partial shade but can also handle full sun.
 A red cardinal flower will bloom from mid-summer to mid-fall and grow about 2 to 3 1/2 inches tall.

 Yellow Day Lillies bloom from late spring to autumn and can grow in various climates.
 Care is relatively easy with regular watering and plenty of sunlight.
 They need about six hours of full sun but can tolerate part shade.
 These flowers adapt quickly to good soil but should be moist and well-drained.